 For care service provides, this means adopting a system that works for your front line carers, who will be the heavier user of the service.

-Work with the skills your carers already have
+Work with the digital skills your carers already have

 When we speak to care home managers, we often hear that carers don't have technical skills – ‘techno phobes’ is a phrase we hear regularly.
 There are two assumptions we would challenge here.